Zeyu-Li/express-api/README.md

 ## Issues + notes

-Since I've been mostly working with mobile-firebase and with frontend, I had to refresh my memory on backend things + this is my first time making a REST API connected to a database
+Since I've been mostly working with mobile-firebase and with frontend, I had to refresh my memory on backend things + this is my first time making a REST API connected to a database.
+My experience with fullstack was mostly with firebase and django (which loosely follows a MVC model with most of the unlying (low-level) SQL queries abstracted away).

 * First time making an API connected to a database
 * First time using mongodb in JavaScript/TypeScript